uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 These visual representations are only preliminary and can be used as inspiration for the plots in the actual predictive modelling phase.

 = 7.
-Plan for Deliverable 3
+Preliminary Predictive Modeling

 This section will describe how we plan on creating more complex models pertaining to our data, such as predictive modelling.
 This aspect is necessary in terms of understanding important patterns and information that cannot be simply derived by just correlating two variables.